JAMES

 His

-discoveries changed the world of physics forever and made possible
+discoveries changed the world of physics forever and made

-and quantum mechanics.
-Maxwell even created the first true colour
+as relativity and quantum mechanics.
+Maxwell even created

 His work has been regarded as the "second great unification